hanchang/manager-readme/README.md

 ## Cadence

-I aim to hold a 1:1 with each direct report at least once a week.
+I aim to hold a 1:1 with each direct report at least once every other week.
 Generally I prefer to set aside a scheduled time for each person but occasionally will need some flexibility.

 1:1s are for YOU, not me.
 It is not an update/status meeting (unless you want it to be), it’s a sacred dedicated time set aside for you to chat about whatever you think is important to discuss.